 4. Adapt to Busy Schedules

-As leaders, we understand that both we and our teams are often juggling multiple priorities.
+As leaders, we understand that both we and our teams often juggle multiple priorities – it’s just the nature of the work!
 Default decisions cater to this reality.
 They allow decisions to be made quickly without requiring extensive back-and-forth communication.
 This is particularly beneficial in a fast-paced environment where time is a precious commodity.

 Implementing Default Decisions